Table of Contents[Hide][Show]

 Every Spring they return.
 Tiny single file armies invading kitchens, bathrooms, and other domestic locations.
 Or, silently circling your picnic, waiting for the tiniest of forgotten morsels and crumbs (and sometimes not waiting!).
 Sadly, the ant bait available at home improvement stores or the supermarket is toxic to your home environment.
-How to eliminate an an invasion safely without harming your family’s or pet’s health in the process?
+How to eliminate an invasion safely without harming your family’s or pet’s health in the process?

 Before we discuss how to get rid of ants in the house, let’s cover the positives of these tiny critters.